GabsEdits/gxbs.dev/pages/blog/posts/why-developer-experience-actually-matters.md

 1. Before anything, they get started with the [amazing documentation](https://developer.gnome.org/) built by GNOME, where you can find what your first steps should be.
 	- Including an introduction to the app you will use to build it (GNOME Builder).
 That allows them to start off easily.

-2. Choosing the Programming Languages: With the power of a great community, GNOME provides a long list of programming languages that can be used to build the applications.
+2. **Choosing the right Programming Language**: With the power of a great community, GNOME provides a long list of programming languages that can be used to build the applications.
 That already makes it easy for the developer to build an app with their language of choice.

-3. Design: [The GNOME Human Interface Guidelines](https://developer.gnome.org/hig/) offer step-by-step guides on how you can build your application easily and efficiently, not only improving the DevEx, but also the <abbr title="User Experience">UserEx</abbr>.
+3. **Design**: [The GNOME Human Interface Guidelines](https://developer.gnome.org/hig/) offer step-by-step guides on how you can build your application easily and efficiently, not only improving the DevEx, but also the <abbr title="User Experience">UserEx</abbr>.

-4. Distribution: With Flatpak, it allows the Developer to have an easy experience to publish their package to the world.
+4. **Distribution**: With Flatpak, it allows the Developer to have an easy experience to publish their package to the world.

 These 4 steps allow the developer to easily build the application and also make it easy for new contributors to join in on the project.
 Which means that GNOME has created a great DevEx for everyone.